devstulk/NEOWISE-gravity-defying/README.md

 4. Extract the contents of the .zip file onto your computer.
 5. Open the extracted folder and run the `NEOWISE.exe` file to launch the game.

-Note: If you choose to play using the executable, it will create a file called `best_score.cfg` to save your highest score achieved in the game.

 #### Controls

 - :arrow_left: Movement to the Left: 'A' key or left arrow on the keyboard